-In this section, "term exam" is used to refer to any written or oral exam, test or quiz (other than a final exam) which is scheduled as part of the term work of a course
+In this section, "term exam" is used to refer to any written or oral exam, test or quiz (other than a final exam) which is scheduled as part of the term work of a course.

-- (1) Student Identification: Students writing exams are required to confirm their identities by providing their student ID numbers and signatures and by presenting their student ID cards (ONEcard) or other acceptable photo identification.
+- Student Identification: Students writing exams are required to confirm their identities by providing their student ID numbers and signatures and by presenting their student ID cards (ONEcard) or other acceptable photo identification.
 Students who are unable to present satisfactory identification at the time of the exam will be permitted to write the exam, but will be required to present themselves with acceptable photo identification to the instructor of the course within two working days of the exam and may be required to provide a sample of their handwriting.
 Failure to provide proper identification will result in a mark of zero for the exam.
-Instructors are advised to circulate an attendance sheet at all exams. - (2) Permitted References and Aids: Only those items specifically authorized by the instructor may be brought into the exam facility.
-The use of unauthorized personal listening, communication, recording, photographic and/or computational devices is strictly prohibited. - (3) Registration: Students may not be present in an exam or write an exam in a course section in which they are not registered. - (4) Arriving and Leaving: Students may not enter the exam area after the first half-hour has elapsed, and they may not leave the exam area until one halfhour has elapsed. - (5) Communications: During the exam, all communications should be addressed to a supervisor.
-Students should not, under any circumstances, speak to or communicate with other candidates or leave their answer papers exposed to view. - (6) Brief Absence from an Exam: Students who need to visit the washroom during an exam must leave their papers in the custody of a supervisor and retrieve it upon return.
+Instructors are advised to circulate an attendance sheet at all exams. - Permitted References and Aids: Only those items specifically authorized by the instructor may be brought into the exam facility.
+The use of unauthorized personal listening, communication, recording, photographic and/or computational devices is strictly prohibited. - Registration: Students may not be present in an exam or write an exam in a course section in which they are not registered. - (4) Arriving and Leaving: Students may not enter the exam area after the first half-hour has elapsed, and they may not leave the exam area until one half- - (5) Communications: During the exam, all communications should be addressed to a supervisor.
+Students should not, under any circumstances, speak to or communicate with other candidates or leave their answer papers - (6) Brief Absence from an Exam: Students who need to visit the washroom during an exam must leave their papers in the custody of a supervisor and retrieve it upon return. - (7) Cancellation of Paper During Exam: If a student becomes incapacitated because of illness or receives word of domestic affliction during the course of an exam, he or she should report at once to the Supervisor, hand in the unfinished paper, and request that it be cancelled.
+Thereafter, if illness is the cause, the student may go directly to the University Health Centre or other medical practitioner so that any subsequent application for a deferred exam may be supported by a medical note.
+If a student chooses to provide a medical note, the University of Alberta Medical Statement Form may be downloaded from the Online Services section of www.registrarsoffice. ualberta.ca.
+Medical notes cannot be required.
+Alternatively, students may provide supporting documentation by way of a form from the student's Faculty or a statutory declaration.
+In cases other than illness, adequate documentation must be provided. - For final exams, the student must provide documentation and apply to their Faculty for a deferred exam within two working days following the